Wilson–Kautz Raid: Battles

 The exhausted Union raiders had moved toward Ream's Station expecting it to be in friendly hands, but finding themselves almost surrounded and under attack by Confederate infantry under Brig.
 Gen. William Mahone and Lee's relentless pursuit, brigade commanders Wilson and Kautz were forced to abandon their artillery, burn their remaining supply wagons and, separated, attempt breakouts eastward toward Union forces under Maj.
 Gen. Benjamin F. Butler.
 Kautz's brigade moved cross country toward the southeast, where it met friendly lines after sundown.
 After suffering heavy casualties, Wilson's brigade withdrew to the southwest, circling eastward again to recross the Nottoway River and finally northward to safety at Light House Point on July 2.

 Aftermath

-Along with the arguable Union loss at the Jerusalem Plank Road, the raid's partial failure added to frustrations for Grant, Lincoln, and the Northern populace in spite of pinning Lee into a defensive position at Petersburg, and set the stage for Jubal Early's raid on Washington two weeks later.
+Along with the arguable Union loss at the Jerusalem Plank Road, the raid's partial failure (resulting in only moderate damage to Confederate infrastructure but with high casualties) added to frustrations for Grant, Lincoln, and the Northern populace.
+In spite of pinning Lee into a defensive position at Petersburg, Jubal Early's raid on Washington two weeks later suggested that Lee still retained some freedom of maneuver.
+Nevertheless, some argue that Grant still considered the raid an overall success.
+He later commented that “The damage to the enemy in the expedition more than compensated for the losses we sustained.”